codsalah/Orange-DC-big-data-intern/README.md

 - **MongoDB**: NoSQL database for document-based data storage.
 - **Machine Learning**: Predictive maintenance using time series data.
 - **Python**: Scripting and data analysis.
+- **Java**: Used for low-level labs and implementation of foundational components.

 ## Projects Overview